Hear Ansa answer a real call — try the live demo line:(855) 555-0721

 Group 01Speed & coverage

-Pickup speedFirst ring is when a roofing caller is still on the line.
+Pickup speedFirst ring is when a caller is still deciding who to call.

 1.4 secSarah wins